-Unfortunately, HDR has only got more complicated in the last couple of years, as we find ourselves having to get to grips with a wide range of HDR formats, from Dolby Vision to HDR10+, and Hybrid Log Gamma.
+Unfortunately, HDR has only got more complicated since launch, as we find ourselves having to get to grips with a wide range of HDR formats, from Dolby Vision to HDR10+, and Hybrid Log Gamma.

 What is Hybrid Log Gamma (HLG)?